Arkansas Optometric Association outlines its latest legislature success in HB 1353

 Video

-Starting in August 2025 with additional provisions to roll out based on plan renewals, contract changes, or by January 1, 2026, the relationship between optometrists and vision benefits managers (VBMs) will be changing in the state of Arkansas.
-HB 1353 will work to rebalance providers’ interactions with vision benefit managers by expanding regulations and implementing more extensive reimbursement requirements.
-Joe Sugg, OD; Matt Jones, OD; and Matt Burns, OD; legislative cochairs with the Arkansas Optometric Association (ArOA), sat down with Optometry Times to discuss the new legislation.
+Starting in August 2025, with additional provisions to roll out based on plan renewals, contract changes, or by January 1, 2026, the relationship between optometrists and vision benefits managers (VBMs) will be changing in the state of Arkansas.
+HB 1353 will work to rebalance providers’ interactions with VBMs by expanding regulations and implementing more extensive reimbursement requirements.
+Joe Sugg, OD and Matt Jones, OD, legislative cochairs with the Arkansas Optometric Association (ArOA), and Matt Burns, ArOA executive director, sat down with Optometry Times to discuss the new legislation.
 They emphasized how the association provides a unified platform for optometrists to address industry challenges collectively.

 Nationally, Jones and Sugg expressed optimism about potential federal legislation like the DOC Access Act, which could address similar issues in vision and dental insurance markets.
 Jones, Sugg, and Burns ultimately portrayed the bill as a critical step in protecting optometric practices and ensuring fair, patient-centered health care delivery.